sst/sst/www/docs/packages/node.md

 ##### Supported Events

-Currently the generic `Handler` only supports API Lambda events.
+Currently the generic `Handler` only supports API Gateway Lambda events.

 - `api` - The ApiGateway v2 request event.

 ### Hooks

-Hooks are functions that you can call anywhere in your application code and it'll have access to things that are specific to the current request.
-This avoids having to pass things through multiple functions calls down to our domain code.
+Hooks are functions that you can call anywhere in your application code and it'll have access to things that are specific to the current invocation.
+This avoids having to pass things through multiple function calls down to our domain code.

 :::caution
 Hooks are being actively worked on and are subject to change.
 :::

-For example, you can call the `useSession` hook to get access to the current user session in APIs that need authentication.
+For example, you can call the [`useSession`](#usesession) hook to get access to the current user session in APIs that need authentication.

 Behind the scenes, Hooks are powered by a SST's context system.
-Handlers like the [`GraphQLHandler`](#graphqlhandler) and the generic [`Handler`](#handler) create a global variable that keeps tracks of the _"context"_ for the current request.
-This context object gets reset for every request.
+Handlers like the [`GraphQLHandler`](#graphqlhandler) and the generic [`Handler`](#handler) create a global variable that keeps track of the _"context"_ for the current request.
+This context object gets reset on every invocation.

 Hooks are an alternative to middleware solutions like [Middy](https://middy.js.org).
 They provide better typesafety and will be familiar to developers that've used Hooks in frontend frameworks.